Ryuta-kun/Facial-Detection/README.md

 # Facial-Detection

-This is a Java Program that a friend and I made to be able to recognize faces in real time basis.
+This is a Java Program that a friend and I made to be able to recognize faces in real time basis for our Artificial Intelligence course project.

 Here is the link to the video in which we demo our program.